 NOTE 2 – When BitstreamInScope conforms to multiple profiles, general_profile_idc should indicate the profile that provides the preferred decoded result or the preferred bitstream identification, as determined by the encoder (in a manner not specified in this Specification).

-NOTE 3 – When the profile_level( ) syntax structure is included in a DPS and CVSs of BitstreamInScope conform to different profiles, general_profile_idc and level_idc should indicate the profile and level for a decoder that is capable of decoding BitstreamInScope.
+NOTE 3 – When the profile_tier_level( ) syntax structure is included in a DPS and CVSs of BitstreamInScope conform to different profiles, general_profile_idc and level_idc should indicate the profile and level for a decoder that is capable of decoding BitstreamInScope.

-sub_layer_profile_present_flag[ i ] equal to 1, specifies that profile information is present in the profile_level( ) syntax structure for the sub-layer representation with TemporalId equal to i. sub_layer_profile_present_flag[ i ] equal to 0 specifies that profile information is not present in the profile_level( ) syntax structure for the sub-layer representation with TemporalId equal to i.
-When profilePresentFlag is equal to 0, sub_layer_profile_present_flag[ i ] shall be equal to 0.

-sub_layer_level_present_flag[ i ] equal to 1 specifies that level information is present in the profile_level( ) syntax structure for the sub-layer representation with TemporalId equal to i. sub_layer_level_present_flag[ i ] equal to 0 specifies that level information is not present in the profile_level( ) syntax structure for the sub-layer representation with TemporalId equal to i.
+sub_layer_level_present_flag[ i ] equal to 1 specifies that level information is present in the profile_tier_level( ) syntax structure for the sub-layer representation with TemporalId equal to i. sub_layer_level_present_flag[ i ] equal to 0 specifies that level information is not present in the profile_tier_level( ) syntax structure for the sub-layer representation with TemporalId equal to i.

-reserved_zero_2bits[ i ] shall be equal to 0 in bitstreams conforming to this version of this Specification.
-Other values for reserved_zero_2bits[ i ] are reserved for future use by ITU-T | ISO/IEC.
-Decoders shall ignore the value of reserved_zero_2bits[ i ].
+ptl_alignment_zero_bits shall be equal to 0.

-The semantics of the syntax elements sub_layer_profile_idc[ i ] and sub_layer_level_idc[ i ] are, apart from the specification of the inference of not present values, the same as the syntax elements general_profile_idc and general_level_idc, respectively, but apply to the sub-layer representation with TemporalId equal to i.
+The semantics of the syntax element sub_layer_level_idc[ i ] is, apart from the specification of the inference of not present values, the same as the syntax element general_level_idc, but apply to the sub-layer representation with TemporalId equal to i.

 7.4.4.2 General constraint information semantics